Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Bouton and the GLDE

-{\bf (C)} Bouton begins deriving the invariants of the GLDE as early as chapter 2 and continues in chapters 4 and 5.
+Bouton begins deriving the invariants of the GLDE as early as chapter 2 and continues in chapters 4 and 5.
 He uses the method of infinitesimal transformations by solving the equation

 where $X$ is the symbol/operator of infinitesimal transformation, corresponding to the finite transformation (\ref{GLDEgroup}).
 Equation (\ref{XI}) represents the necessary and sufficient condition for $I$ to be an absolute invariant/covariant of the GLDE.
-In (\ref{XI}), $X$ is not only an operator of the geometric transformation (\ref{GLDEgroup}), but is also extended to include terms from the GLDE in itself: $X=X(x,y,\chi,\psi,a_s,a_i^{(j)},y^{(\mu)})$.
-In this way, the infinitesimal transformation $X$ shows not only how the point $(x,y)$ is transformed, but how all terms of the GLDE are transformed.
-The operator $X$ shows how $a_s,a_i^{(j)},y^{(\mu)}$ are transformed when the point transformation (\ref{GLDEgroup}) takes place.
+In (\ref{XI}), $X$ is not only an operator of the geometric transformation (\ref{GLDEgroup}), but is also extended \cite{Bou98} to include terms from the GLDE in itself: $X=X(x,y,\chi,\psi,a_s,a_i^{(j)},y^{(\mu)})$.

-{\bf (D)} \S15: Write the arguments of the absolute covariant $I$ (they are the same for the relative covariant $R$):
+\S15: Write the arguments of the absolute covariant $I$ (they are the same for the relative covariant $R$):